sandboxcoder/LogProfiler/readme.md

 Special thanks to Nanolog which is where I got the performance tests: https://github.com/Iyengar111/NanoLog

-* Disclaimer: I noticed on my Windows machine spdlog was easily much faster than the other loggers.
-Below, the metrics are from my MacBook Pro where it is running slower.

 ## Building Log Profiler

 Below is an example Windows build: